supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 Some programmers come to SuperCollider and are understandably highly skeptical of the idea of learning a new programming language, especially one that was designed in the 90's.
 And I won't mince words with you: sclang is far from perfect.
-It has aged better than some of its contemporaries, but has some really odd design decisions and long-standing limitations.
-With SuperCollider's server-client architecture, why not leave the langauge behind and use an established one?
-After all, others have written clients for SC in Scala, Python, Lua, Haskell, and many other languages.
+It has aged better than some of its contemporaries in the computer music sphere, but has some really odd design decisions and long-standing limitations.
+Due to server-client separation, others have written clients for SC in Scala, Python, Lua, Haskell, and many other familiar languages.
+Why should you bother with sclang?

 First off, sclang is "soft real-time safe." sclang isn't under the constraints of an audio thread like scsynth is, but it does need to sequence events with